fanjum11/leos/README.md

 # Learn to earn on Stacks - LEOS

-Humans have been learning since times immemorial.
+Humans have been teaching and learning since times immemorial.
 And there have been many different methods of teaching.

 **Web3 based on blockchain technology provides a decentralized approach towards spreading knowledge.** This I believe will be another effective approach for spreading knowledge on any topic efficiently.